guardian/archivehunter/vs-reintegration-scripts/README.md

 Vidispine ID, `gnm_external_archive_external_archive_status` and `gnm_external_archive_external_archive_status` added as extra columns.
 This lets you check whether the item is actually existing in VS and whether it is pushed to archive or not.

 3. `create-missing-from-list`.
-Run this script with the CSV output by stage 1.
+Run this script with the CSV output by stage 2.
 It needs access to ArchiveHunter and Vidispine and it creates placeholder items in Vidispine, fully configured to the GNM metadata spec based on the limited metadata available.
 It pre-populates it to an "archived" state and links to the original media in S3, and it adds the downloaded proxy as a lowres / lowaudio shape.
 It also talks to the `gnm_asset_folder` custom Portal plugin to ascertain the project ownership based on the filepath that the media came from.

+4. `tidy-imported`.
+Run this script with the CSV output by stage 2.
+It needs access to Vidispine, and will attempt to set archive metadata and remove "original" shapes for items that have been imported.

 ## Running the scripts